DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
     - 🍀**Intrusion Detection System (IDS)**: a security service that monitors and analyzes network or system events for the purpose of finding/providing realtime/neartime warnings of unauthorized attempts to access system resources; automates the inspection of logs and real-time system events to detect intrusion attempts and system failures.
 It provides only 📝_passive_ responses, such as alerting administrators to a suspected attack
         - an IDS is intended as part of a defense-in-depth security plan
-        - An IDS is most likely to connect to a switch port configured as a mirrored port
+        - An IDS is most likely to connect to a switch port configured as a 📝mirrored port or a 📝Network TAP
+        - A network Traffic Access Point (TAP) is a physical device used to capture network flows between devices.
+A network TAP can only reproduce traffic and cannot alter or change the traffic as it flows through it.
+Network TAPs are commonly used when installing an Intrusion Detection System (IDS)
         - 🍏Anomaly-based intrusion detection systems may identify a zero-day vulnerability because it deviates from normal patterns of activity.
 An anomaly-based IDS requires a 📝baseline, and it then monitors traffic for any anomalies or changes when compared to the baseline.
 It's also called 📝behavior based and 📝heuristics based.
         - 🍏Pattern-based detection (also known as 📝knowledge-based detection and 📝signature-based detection) uses known signatures to detect attacks.
 A pattern-matching IDS (also known as signature-based detection) has a low false-positive rate.
             - 🍊**Host-­based IDSs (HIDSs)** can monitor activity on a single system only.
 A drawback is that attackers can discover and disable them.
 HIDS may be able to detect unauthorized processes running on a system.
 Host-based IDSs have some difficulty with detecting and tracking down DoS attacks.